ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 There will be a luggage tent for a small donation of $3.
 Please ensure clothing is wrapped in sealed plastic bags for weather protection and is clearly labelled.
 Your bag will be numbered to match your rider plate.
 Please ensure you keep your rider plate and bring it with you when you collect your bags.
 All care will be taken but we accept no responsibility for lost or damaged items.

-Note: the luggage tent is located at the Musgrave Park event site, which is a few streets away from the start line, on Grey Street.
+Note: the luggage tent is located at the Musgrave Park event site

 What should I bring with me on the ride?

-We recommended all participants bring two filled water bottles with them, as well as any energy snacks that they can carry safely.
+We recommend all participants bring two filled water bottles with them, as well as any energy snacks that they can carry safely.

 Additionally, we suggest riders carry a spare tube and puncture kit, and to get their bike serviced before the ride in hopes that they won’t have to use them!